I am a research director at Inria, and the scientific leader of the Imagine team.

 1997 to 2000.

 I came back to INRIA in 2009 with a new research program devoted to “directing virtual worlds”.
-I helped to create the IMAGINE team in 2012, focusing on the “narrative design” part of the project.
+I helped create the IMAGINE team in 2012, focusing on the “narrative design” part of the project.

 Towards this goal, I investigate computational models of visual storytelling and movie-making.
 This leads to inspiring collaborations with the national film school (ENS Louis Lumière), Célestins Theatre in Lyon, University of Geneva, Bernard Stiegler’s Institut de Recherche et d’Innovation, and with companies UBICAST, Thalès-Angénieux and Binocle 3D.

 I have co-chaired international workshops on modeling people and human interaction (Beijing, 2005), 3-D cinematography (New York City, 2006; Banff, 2008; Providence, 2012), intelligent cinematography and editing (Quebec, 2014; Zurich, 2015; Lisbon, 2016) and computational models of narratives (Atlanta, 2015, Krakow, 2016).

 I served as head of the “Geometry and Image” Department at Laboratoire Jean Kuntzmann, University of Grenoble from 2012 to 2016.

 - 1986 : MsC in Engineering, Ecole des Mines de Paris.

 - 1991 : PhD in Computer Science, Ecole des Mines de Paris.

 - 2009 : HDR in Computer Science, Grenoble University.

 - 2012 : Qualification for Professorship in Computer Science (2012).